crmne/ArduinoTec-Pedals/README.md

 # ArduinoTec-Pedals
-This project uses a Arduino Leonardo, Pro Micro or Teensy to replace the controller board of the Fanatec CSPV1.
+This project uses a Arduino Leonardo, Pro Micro or Teensy to replace the controller board of the Fanatec ClubSport Pedals V1/V2.

-See the [Circuit diagram](https://github.com/crmne/ArduinoTec-Pedals/blob/master/Circuit%20Diagram.PNG) for the wiring layout. _Note that the diagram is not updated to use the HX711 chip for the load cell brake yet_.
+See the [Circuit diagram](https://github.com/crmne/ArduinoTec-Pedals/blob/master/Circuit.png) for the wiring layout.

 ## Install dependencies